mvysny/vaadin-kotlin-pwa/README.md

 use familiar strongly-typed language and don't feel at home with all that JavaScript browser stuff.
 Don't worry - we will avoid JavaScript as much as we can.

+The app is a very simple task list app, designed to showcase the following features:

+* accessing the database
+* validation in forms
+* a web page masquerading as a native app

 ### What's a PWA

 Progressive Web App is a web page that the mobile phone browser can download and it can then work offline, to a certain degree.